top of page

 So, what does this look like on a week-to-week basis?

-Lessons will typically be broken into three parts.
+Lessons will typically be broken into four parts.

-1. The first is a targeted review of a specific sound fundamental, tailored to the student’s needs.
+2. The second is a targeted review of a specific sound fundamental, tailored to the student’s needs.
 This could be anything from tone development in the upper register, to controlling pitch during a decrescendo, to cleaning up articulation in the bottom register

-2. The second is a brief check up on a few scales and technical exercises.
+3. The third is a brief check up on a few scales and technical exercises.

-3. The third part will be committed to applying these concepts to the music the student is working on (solos, etudes, method books, band music, etc.).
+4. The fourth part will be committed to applying all of these concepts to the music the student is working on (solos, etudes, method books, band music, etc.).

 Each lesson will also have some combination of sight reading, chamber music (duets), music theory, ear training, and music history sprinkled in for the student’s long-term growth.

 Every student learns differently, so I’ve developed plenty of wacky ways to teach these concepts.
-Some of these strategies include: using a pair of bellows to explain breathing, using a straw to help form an embouchure, comparing rapid double tonguing to a fish flopping around on dry land, using paint to visualize the air stream, using a hose to explain how to change registers on the flute, and so much more!
+Some of these strategies include: using an imaginary straw to explain breathing, making funny faces to learn how to control the embouchure, blowing bubbles to develop airspeed control, comparing rapid double tonguing to a fish flopping around on dry land, using paint to visualize the air stream, and so much more!

 But wait, there's MORE!

 When you join the Bradshaw Flute Studio, you’re signing up for a flute program not just lessons.
-This means extra perks that you won’t get anywhere else, like tons of performance opportunities, masterclasses with guest artists, special musical and social events, a community of flute friends, and MORE.
+This means extra perks that you won’t get anywhere else, like tons of performance opportunities, masterclasses with guest artists, special musical and social events, a community of flute friends, a special Friendship Bracelet merit system, and MORE.
 Check out the studio page to learn about these one of a kind opportunities.

 So, what do I expect from my students in return?